Big bets aim to jolt heart drug sales back to life

 But the risks are high, raising questions for shareholders as to whether their money is being well spent.

-Merck & Co (MRK.N), for example, announced this week that more than 20,000 patients had been enrolled into a trial of anacetrapib, a drug to raise levels of "good" HDL cholesterol, which would in theory reduce the risk of heart disease.
+Merck & Co, for example, announced this week that more than 20,000 patients had been enrolled into a trial of anacetrapib, a drug to raise levels of "good" HDL cholesterol, which would in theory reduce the risk of heart disease.

 "I think we are a long way from showing that raising HDL really works.
 I've haven't seen anything that convinces me that we have a winner yet," said Russell Luepker, a heart expert at the University of Minnesota.

 Merck is not alone in betting big.
-Sanofi and its partner Regeneron Pharmaceuticals (REGN.O) last month launched a 22,000-patient programme to test a new kind of cholesterol fighter that blocks a protein called PCSK9.
+Sanofi and its partner Regeneron Pharmaceuticals last month launched a 22,000-patient program to test a new kind of cholesterol fighter that blocks a protein called PCSK9.

 Heinz Drexel, a cardiologist at the Vorarlberg Institute for Vascular Investigation and Treatment in Feldkirch, Austria, said it was a "fascinating" approach, but he questioned whether the need to inject the drug every two weeks would curb its use.